 - Annual consequences: "That extra splash of olive oil costs us €2,000 per year"

-Make sure everyone knows what the 5 most expensive ingredients cost per portion.
-Write it down in the kitchen, discuss it during briefings.
+Ensure everyone knows what your 5 most expensive ingredients cost per portion.
+Post it in the kitchen, discuss it during briefings.

 ⚠️ Note: